canonical/kafka-operator/docs/explanation/e-cryptography.md

 Every version of the Charmed Kafka and Charmed ZooKeeper operators install a pinned revision of the Charmed Kafka snap and Charmed ZooKeeper, respectively, in order to provide reproducible and secure environments.
-The Charmed Kafka snap and Charmed ZooKeeper snap package the Kafka and ZooKeeper workload together with a set of dependencies and utilities required by the lifecycle of the operators.
+The [Charmed Kafka snap](https://snapstore.io/charmed-kafka) and [Charmed ZooKeeper snap](https://snapstore.io/charmed-zookeeper) package the
+Kafka and ZooKeeper workload together with a set of dependencies and utilities required by the lifecycle of the operators (see [Charmed Kafka snap contents](https://github.com/canonical/charmed-kafka-snap/blob/3/edge/snap/snapcraft.yaml) and [Charmed ZooKeeper snap contents](https://github.com/canonical/charmed-zookeeper-snap/blob/3/edge/snap/snapcraft.yaml)). .
-Every artifact bundled into the Charmed Kafka snap and Charmed ZooKeeper snap are verified against their checksum.
+Every artifact bundled into the Charmed Kafka snap and Charmed ZooKeeper snap are verified against their MD5 SHA512 checksum after download.

 ## Sources verification

+Charmed Kafka sources are stored in:

+* GitHub repositories for snaps, rocks and charms
+* LaunchPad repositories for the Kafka and ZooKeeper upstream fork used for building their respective distributions

+### LaunchPad

+Distributions are built using private repositories only, hosted as part of the [SOSS namespace]() to eventually integrate with the Canonical process for fixing CVEs.
+Branches associated with releases are also mirrored to a public repository, hosted in the [Data Platform namespace]() to also provide community with the patched source code.

+### GitHub

-Charmed Kafka and Charmed ZooKeeper artifacts are published programmatically using release pipelines implemented via GitHub Actions of the associated repositories.
+All Charmed Kafka and Charmed ZooKeeper artifacts are published and released programmatically using release pipelines implemented via GitHub Actions.
+Distributions are published as both GitHub and LaunchPad releases via the [central-uploader] repository, while charms, snaps and rocks are published using the workflows of their respective repositories.

-All repositories containing the source code of the Charmed Kafka project (i.e. charm and snap codebases) are set up with
+All repositories in GitHub are set up with branch protection rules, requiring:

-* Branch protection rules requiring additional commits to be merged via Pull-Request with at least 2 approvals from repository maintainers
+* new commits to be merged to main branches via Pull-Request with at least 2 approvals from repository maintainers
-* Signed commits requirements (using GPG keys)
+* new commits to be signed (e.g. using GPG keys)
-* Requiring developers to sign CLA agreement
+* developers to sign the [Canonical Contributor License Agreement (CLA)]()

 ## Encryption

-The Charmed Kafka operator allow to deploy a secure Kafka cluster providing encryption-in-transit capabilities out of the box for
+The Charmed Kafka operator can be used to deploy a secure Kafka cluster that provides encryption-in-transit capabilities out of the box
+for:

 * Interbroker communications
 * ZooKeeper connection
 * External client connection